-In May 2019, RECO filed a request with the NJBPU for an electric rate increase of \$19.9 million, effective February 2020.
-The filing reflected a return on common equity of 10.00 percent and a common equity ratio of 49.93 percent.
-In July 2019, RECO filed an update to the request it filed in May 2019.
-The company increased its requested February 2020 rate increase to \$20.4 million and reduced the common equity ratio to 49.04 percent.
-The updated filing continues to reflect a return on common equity of 10.00 percent.
+In October 2019, the New Jersey Division of Rate Counsel staff submitted testimony in the NJBPU proceeding in which RECO requested an electric rate increase, effective February 2020.
+The Division of Rate Counsel staff testimony supports an electric rate increase of \$5.8 million reflecting, among other things, an 8.9 percent return on common equity and a common equity ratio of 47.14 percent.
+In October 2019, RECO filed an update to the request it filed in May 2019.
+The company increased its requested February 2020 rate increase from \$19.9 million to \$20.3 million.
+The updated filing reflects an increase to the common equity ratio from 49.93 percent to 50.16 percent and a decrease in the return on common equity from 10.00 percent to 9.60 percent.